How to hire a physical therapist?

 how-to-hire-a-physical-therapist

 Physical Therapists, also known as Physiotherapists, collaborate with medical doctors and treat injured or ill people to improve their mobility, acquire flexibility, and manage physical pain.
 A physiotherapist collaborates with other healthcare professionals to deliver optimized patient care.
 From rehabilitating athletes recovering from sports injuries to aiding individuals managing chronic pain or providing post-surgical recovery assistance, their expertise spans diverse patient groups and settings.
-In the advancing landscape of modern medicine, the role of Physical Therapists has become increasingly essential and indispensable.
-According to research by the National Institute of Health, over 50 million Americans seek physical therapy services each year, and 90% of physical therapy patients say that the treatment has improved their overall quality of life.

 Why is there a surge in hiring Physical Therapists?

-With modern medicine and a shift to value-based care, the healthcare sector in the USA is reforming by focusing on quality of service and patient outcomes.
+With modern medicine and a shift to value-based care, the healthcare sector in the USA is reforming by focusing on the quality of service and patient outcomes.
 Physiotherapists play a crucial role in achieving these objectives by providing effective interventions that improve the functional well-being of the patients.

 One of the main reasons for the increased demand to hire Physical Therapists in the USA is the aging population.
 WHO reports that 1 in 6 people in the world will be aged 60 years or over by 2030.
 There is an increased need for rehabilitation services to manage conditions such as arthritis, stroke recovery, and other geriatric concerns due to the aging baby boomer generation.

 The predominance of chronic health conditions like obesity, diabetes, and cardiovascular diseases in the US population is another explanation for the increasing demand to hire Physiotherapists.
-Various therapeutic methods along with exercise prescription and lifestyle management are advised by Physiotherapists to manage chronic health conditions and are found to be mostly effective.
+Various therapeutic methods, along with exercise prescription and lifestyle management, are advised by Physiotherapists to manage chronic health conditions and are found to be mostly effective.

 Types of Physical Therapists

 Physiotherapists collaborate with physical therapy assistants, educators, social workers, nurses, doctors, and surgeons to treat patients across all age groups, from infants to the elderly.
-There are 10 specializations of Physiotherapists classified by the American Board of Physical Therapies Specialities based on the domain they work on, such as,
+There are 10 specializations of Physiotherapists classified by theAmerican Board of Physical Therapy Specialties based on the domain they work on, such as,

 1. Orthopedics